-- 1. Problem analysis and change specification--Process starts with a specific change proposal and analyzed to verify that it is valid - 2.
-Change analysis and costing-Impact analysis in terms of cost, time and risks - 3.
-Change implementation-Carrying out the changes in requirements document, system design and its implementation
+Department of CI II Year/I Sem Problem analysis and change specification-- Process starts with a specific 1. change proposal and analysed to verify that it is valid 2.
+Change analysis and costing--Impact analysis in terms of cost, time and risks Change implementation--Carrying out the changes in requirements document, system design and its implementation